 The terms “big data”, “machine learning”, and “artificial intelligence” have been trending in the AI drug discovery space for several years, both in mainstream media and academic press.
 These new technologies are believed to make drug discovery cheaper, faster, and more productive, while also promising to enable personalized medicine approaches (e.g., advanced biomarkers, improved patient stratification, etc).
 But how is AI used in drug discovery, and what is the driving force behind this technological transformation?

-First, let’s review briefly some of the basic concepts in the heart of new technologies.
+First, let’s briefly review some of the basic concepts in the heart of new technologies.

-Big Data: Volume, Velocity, and Variety
+Big Data: Volume, Velocity, and Variety in AI Drug Discovery

 The term "big data" by itself is more of a marketing nature.
-It describes an abstract concept of having large volumes of data obtained from various channels in multiple formats, which needs to be arranged in such a way, that it can be possible to quickly access, search, update, and analyze it to output useful information.
+It describes an abstract concept of having large volumes of data obtained from various channels in multiple formats, which needs to be arranged in such a way that it can be possible to quickly access, search, update, and analyze it to output useful information.